mamadceto/H-P-G/README.md

 - **Select Key Type:** Users can choose a key type from a dropdown menu.
 - **Generate Keys:** Users can generate keys by clicking a button.
-- **Contact Creator:** Users can contact the creator using a provided button.
 - **Responsive Design:** The layout is responsive and adjusts to different screen sizes.

 ## Demo